moazmaksod/LabWise/docs/LabWise_requirements.md

-LabFlow: Business Requirements Document
+LabWise: Business Requirements Document

 Executive Summary

-This document specifies the business, functional, and non-functional requirements for LabFlow, a next-generation Laboratory Information Management System (LIMS).
+This document specifies the business, functional, and non-functional requirements for LabWise, a next-generation Laboratory Information Management System (LIMS).
 Its purpose is to serve as the foundational blueprint for the design, development, and implementation of the system, ensuring it meets the complex operational needs of a modern clinical laboratory.
 The contemporary clinical laboratory operates under immense pressure.
 It is expected to handle escalating test volumes and a wider variety of assays with static or shrinking staff levels.1 This environment is further complicated by significant staffing shortages and the need to adhere to a stringent regulatory landscape, including the Clinical Laboratory Improvement Amendments (CLIA) and the Health Insurance Portability and Accountability Act (HIPAA).2 The ultimate mandate is to produce rapid, reliable, and reproducible results, as clinical decisions and patient outcomes depend on their accuracy and timeliness.1 Analysis of laboratory operations reveals that the majority of critical errors do not occur during the highly automated analytical testing phase.
 Instead, they arise in the human-centric pre-analytical and post-analytical stages, which include patient registration, sample collection, data entry, and the communication of results.4
-LabFlow is conceived as an end-to-end, persona-driven LIMS engineered to mitigate these specific challenges.
+LabWise is conceived as an end-to-end, persona-driven LIMS engineered to mitigate these specific challenges.
 The system will automate and streamline the entire sample lifecycle, from the initial test order to the final archiving of the report.
-By implementing intelligent workflows, robust validation rules, and seamless instrument integration, LabFlow will minimize the potential for manual error at every touchpoint.
+By implementing intelligent workflows, robust validation rules, and seamless instrument integration, LabWise will minimize the potential for manual error at every touchpoint.
 It will provide laboratory managers with actionable, real-time insights into operational performance, enabling proactive quality management and resource optimization.
 The system's core design will be grounded in ensuring unwavering compliance with all regulatory standards through built-in controls, comprehensive audit trails, and state-of-the-art security protocols.
-The successful implementation of LabFlow will be measured against the following key objectives:
+The successful implementation of LabWise will be measured against the following key objectives:
 ●	A reduction in pre-analytical and post-analytical errors by a target of 50%.
 ●	An improvement in average sample turnaround time (TAT) by a target of 25%.
 ●	The complete automation of inventory management processes to eliminate stock-out events of critical reagents and consumables.
 ●	The delivery of a seamless, intuitive, and role-specific user experience for all laboratory personnel, as well as for external stakeholders such as referring physicians and patients.
 ●	Guaranteed 100% compliance with HIPAA and CLIA regulations through systematically integrated and auditable system controls.

-The LabFlow Operational Ecosystem: An End-to-End Perspective
+The LabWise Operational Ecosystem: An End-to-End Perspective

 To build a system that effectively serves a clinical laboratory, it is essential to first understand the complete operational context.
 The laboratory is not merely a place where tests are run; it is a complex ecosystem through which physical samples and digital information flow in parallel.
-LabFlow must be architected to manage and harmonize these two lifecycles.
-The entire workflow can be logically segmented into three distinct phases, a structure that is fundamental to laboratory science and will serve as the architectural foundation for the LabFlow system.6
+LabWise must be architected to manage and harmonize these two lifecycles.
+The entire workflow can be logically segmented into three distinct phases, a structure that is fundamental to laboratory science and will serve as the architectural foundation for the LabWise system.6
 A critical understanding that must inform the system's design priorities is that these phases do not carry equal risk.
 The analytical phase, characterized by sophisticated and highly automated instrumentation, accounts for less than 10% of all laboratory errors.5 The vast majority of mistakes, including those with the most severe clinical consequences, occur at the beginning and end of the process: the pre-analytical and post-analytical phases.4 These stages are defined by human interaction—patient identification, manual data entry, specimen handling, and the communication of complex results.
-Therefore, LabFlow's primary value is not simply in automating testing, but in systematically error-proofing the human touchpoints that bracket the automated core.
+Therefore, LabWise's primary value is not simply in automating testing, but in systematically error-proofing the human touchpoints that bracket the automated core.
 This principle dictates a focus on features that enforce data validation, leverage barcode scanning to eliminate ambiguity, and automate critical communications to ensure patient safety.

 The Three Phases of Laboratory Testing

 Pre-Analytical Phase

 This initial phase encompasses all processes from the moment a test is ordered until the sample is ready for analysis.
-It is the most vulnerable stage for errors that can compromise a specimen's integrity or link it to the wrong patient.4 LabFlow's role in this phase is to act as a vigilant gatekeeper.
+It is the most vulnerable stage for errors that can compromise a specimen's integrity or link it to the wrong patient.4 LabWise's role in this phase is to act as a vigilant gatekeeper.
 ●	Patient Registration & Order Entry: The workflow begins with the capture of patient demographic data, insurance information, and the specific tests ordered by a physician.
 This requires meticulous data entry, as a single mistake can cascade through the entire process.7
 ●	Sample Collection & Labeling: At the point of collection, the sample must be unequivocally linked to the patient and the corresponding order.
 This is typically achieved by generating unique, barcoded labels that are affixed to the sample containers.9
 ●	Sample Transportation & Accessioning: The labeled sample is transported to the laboratory.
 Upon arrival, it is "accessioned"—a formal process where the sample's arrival is logged, its condition is verified (e.g., checking for proper temperature, visible integrity), and it is officially entered into the laboratory's workflow, receiving a unique internal tracking number.6

 Analytical Phase

 This is the core testing phase where the actual measurement of analytes occurs.
-Efficiency and accuracy in this stage are driven by instrumentation and automation.1 LabFlow must seamlessly integrate with and orchestrate these automated processes.
+Efficiency and accuracy in this stage are driven by instrumentation and automation.1 LabWise must seamlessly integrate with and orchestrate these automated processes.
 ●	Sample Processing: Depending on the test, samples may require preparatory steps.
 This can include centrifugation to separate plasma or serum, aliquoting (dividing a primary sample into smaller tubes for different tests), or dilution if a result is expected to be outside the instrument's measurement range.6
 ●	Testing & Analysis: The prepared sample is introduced to an analyzer or subjected to a manual testing procedure.
 The instrument performs the analysis and generates a raw data result.6
 ●	Quality Control (QC): Before, during, or after patient samples are tested, the laboratory runs quality control samples—materials with known values.
 This process validates that the instruments and reagents are performing correctly.
 Patient results cannot be considered valid unless the associated QC results are within acceptable limits.6